top of page

 TRUTH

 Research does support the argument that minimally-processed foods are healthier than refined or processed foods.
-For example, the nutritional value of whole-grain foods is superior to refined-grain foods.
+For example, the nutritional value of whole-grain foods is superior to that of refined-grain foods.

 However, that isn't the case with sweeteners.
 A minimally-processed sweetener, such as honey, isn't healthier than a highly refined and processed sweetener, such as table sugar.